microsoft/vscode-dev-containers/containers/java/README.md

 ### Installing Maven or Gradle

-You can opt to install a version of Maven or Gradle by adding `"INSTALL_MAVEN: "true"` or `"INSTALL_GRADLE: "true"` to build args in `devcontainer.json`.
+You can opt to install a version of Maven or Gradle by adding `"INSTALL_MAVEN: "true"` or `"INSTALL_GRADLE: "true"` to build args in `.devcontainer/devcontainer.json`.
+Both of these are set by default.
 For example:

 ```json
 "args": {